Fourth-and-1. A little more than 10 minutes remaining. The Super Bowl hanging in the balance.

 John Riggins broke a tackle at the line and not only got the first down, he rambled for a 43-yard touchdown that put the then-Redskins ahead to stay in a game they would win 27-17.

-The jersey Riggins wore that day in an 166-yard performance that won him the game's MVP award will be sold at Hunt Auctions next month at Super Bowl LX in the Bay Area.
+The jersey Riggins wore that day in an 166-yard performance that won him the game's MVP award sold at the Super Bowl LX Live Auction Event for $470,000, besting its high-end estimate by $270,000.
+The event marked the 18th year in a partnership between the NFL and Hunt Auctions.

 "For me, without the fans, there was no football," Riggins said in a statement.
 "You gave me something far greater than anything memorabilia can represent.
 Knowing my teammates and I helped create moments you’ll always remember is the only legacy I need.
 Now, it feels right to pass these keepsakes along to the people who made them matter in the first place."